darkblue-b/gasp/gasp/osm2lulc/README.md

 All developed versions implement the same logic rules to convert OSM to LULC.
 The differences between them are only procedural relating:
 - each version uses tools from different GIS Software;
-- result aggreation into a single layer is done differently from version to version.
+- results aggregation into a single layer is done differently from version to version.

 [osm2lulc.ipynb](/gasp/osm2lulc/osm2lulc.ipynb) shows how different versions can be used!